We're here to help!CALL TODAY: 954-568-3636

 Every day, thousands of trucks from UPS, USPS, FedEx, DHL, Amazon, and many other companies circulate around the Fort Lauderdale area.
 For many drivers, it’s a matter of when they’ll get into an accident with a delivery truck, not if.
 Learn your rights as an injured accident victim in Florida.
 Speak to a lawyer who cares about your future and financial stability.
-Contact the Law Offices of David I. Fuchs after a delivery truck accident in Fort Lauderdale.
+Contact David I. Fuchs, Injury & Accident Lawyer, P.A. after a delivery truck accident in Fort Lauderdale.
 As e-commerce and online shopping become more prevalent, the number of delivery vehicles on Florida’s roadways increases.

 Over the years, our accident attorneys have come to learn that the vast majority of auto accidents stem from driver negligence.
 Delivery truck crashes are no exception.
 In many cases, the delivery driver makes a mistake that results in serious injuries or death to others.
 It is up to every delivery driver to pay attention to the road, obey traffic laws and speed limits, and prevent distraction while doing their jobs.

 Delivery truck drivers deal with a variety of issues and distractions that typical drivers do not.
 A more difficult job, however, does not excuse a delivery driver from obeying roadway rules and best practices.
 In fact, operating a commercial driver’s license comes with stricter rules and regulations than other drivers have.
 If an on-duty truck driver or delivery company’s mistake causes a traffic accident, the company will be liable for damages.
 A personal injury claim could give victims compensation for vehicle repairs, medical bills, lost income, physical pain, and emotional suffering.